MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 ## Teams by user type

-The **Teams by user type** card view shows you how many active teams are there for the last 7, 30, or 60 days, and how many teams comprise the following user compositions:
+The **Teams by user type** card shows how many active teams have a particular user composition:

 - Your users only
 - Your users and guests